fmujica13096305/wm-backend-palindrome/README.md

 Once the browser's page is open just enter Id , brand or description you are looking for and click on "Find products button".

 Then just wait until the product appears.
-(sometimes it take more time we expected to return data to the browser.
+(sometimes taking more time than expected to return data to the browser, see #Troubleshooting section if needed)

 ## Git and heroku repositories